 Washington alcohol laws apply to its residents.
 They also apply to the its visitors.
 Residents may not be certain of their alcohol laws.
-Visitors may think its laws are the same as the ones they know.
-Ignorance of the law is no defense.
+And visitors may think its laws are the same as the ones they know.
+But ignorance of the law is no defense.

 I. Minimum Age Laws